citusdata/citus_docs/dist_tables/colocation.rst

     primary key (tenant_id, page_id)
   );

-Now we want to answer queries that may be issued by a customer-facing dashboard, such as: “Return the number of visits in the past week for all pages starting with ‘/blog’ for tenant 6.”
+Now we want to answer queries that may be issued by a customer-facing dashboard, such as: “Return the number of visits in the past week for all pages starting with ‘/blog’ in tenant six.”

 Using Regular PostgreSQL Tables
 -------------------------------